Grevillea didymobotrya: Distribution and habitat

 This species of grevillea grows in heath, shrubland or mallee on sandplains and is widespread from near Shark Bay to Cundeelee Balladonia and Ravensthorpe.
 Subspecies involuta has a more restricted distribution between Geraldton and Mullewa.

 Conservation status

+Grevillea didymobotrya is listed as Least Concern on the IUCN Red List of Threatened Species.
 Both subspecies of G. didymobotrya are listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.